 12a Market Street

 Getting a new tattoo involves breaking the skin surface so there is always a potential risk for infection to occur afterwards.
 Your tattoo should be treated as a wound initially and it is important that this advice is followed so that the infection risk can be minimised.

 Dermalize Pro is a protective film or “second skin”.
 It is breathable, and can be kept on while you shower.

 The first piece of Dermalize Pro can be left on the skin up to 24 hours, In case of excessive bleeding or weeping, the film can be removed, washed with fragrance free soap, patted dry.
 If required, you can apply a second sheet of Dermalize Pro to your tattoo, this second application can be kept on for up to a week.

 If you prefer to dry heal your new tattoo, remove the Dermalize (details below) and apply aftercare ointment 2-3 times a day for the next 2 weeks.

 HOW TO REMOVE DERMALIZE PRO:

 WE ADVISE REMOVING DERMALIZE IN THE SHOWER, simply let some warm soapy water run under the tattoo film so that the glue becomes tender and removal of the film is easier.

 Lift An edge of the film and stretch horizontally along the skin surface to break the adhesive bond.

-Continue stretching the edge of the film towards the center.
+Continue stretching the edge of the film towards the centre.